dzuluaga/generator-oauth-auth-code-grant-sample/README.md

 ## <a name="clean">Clean up

-You can use the cleanup scripts to remove the entities (developers, apps, products) that were installed with this sample.
+You can use the clean up scripts to remove the entities (developers, apps, products) that were installed with this sample.

-1. CD to `oauth-advanced/provisioning`
+1. CD to `provisioning`
-2. Execute `cleanup-login-app.sh`
+2. Execute `./cleanup.sh <OrgName> <Environment> <Username> <Password> <MSURL>`

-3. Execute `cleanup-webserver-app.sh`
+    For example:

+    `./cleanup.sh myorg prod test@example.com apigee123 https://api.enterprise.apigee.com`

 ## <a name="session">About login and consent session management

 The login app includes session management to guarantee that only the logged-in user can access the consent page.
 Once a successful login has occurred, a user attribute is set in the server side session data.
 This attribute is checked when clients access the consent page.
 A valid logged-in session can only be used one time for consent to an authorization.
 The session is destroyed upon a successful consent in which an authorization code is generated for the client application.
 For more information, see `./login-app/README`.

-### <a name="conf">Further configuration
+## <a name="conf">Further configuration

 The following sections describe configuration steps that are separate from deployment.

-**Configure the bundle:**

-1. CD to `oauth-advanced/login-app/apiproxy/resources/node`
-2. Execute `npm install` to install dependencies.
+Depending on your setup, you may need to modify these configuration files.

+Configure Loginapp
-3. Open `login-app/apiproxy/resources/node/config/config.js`
+1. Open `login-app/apiproxy/resources/node/config/config.js`
-4. Enter your environment information.
+2. Enter your environment information.
 The domain will typically be `apigee.net`.
 Some on-premise installations of Apigee Edge may use a different domain.
 For example:

       ```
           exports.envInfo = {